GitScorz/kirito-bot-ts/README.md

 ### Versions

-Version 1.0.0 is found on this [repository](https://github.com/GitScorz/kirito-bot) and it's made with javascript if you want see.
+Version 1.0.0 is found on this [repository](https://github.com/GitScorz/kirito-bot) and it's made with javascript if you want check it out.

 ### Work
 - [ ] Clan system;